 Where Do You File?

-See the last page.
+See the last page of these instructions.

 Private delivery services.
-You can use only the IRS-designated private delivery services below to meet the “timely mailing as timely filing/paying” rule for tax returns and payments.
+You can use only the following IRS-designated private delivery services to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
 These private delivery services include only the following.